coderefinery/modular-type-along/content/lesson.md

 ## Our initial goal

-Our initial goal for this exercise is to plot a series of temperatures for **25 measurements** and to compute and plot the **arithmetic mean**.
+Our initial goal for this exercise is to plot a series of temperatures and precipitations for **January** and to compute and plot the **arithmetic mean**.
 We imagine that we assemble a working script from various StackOverflow/ChatGPT recommendations and arrive at: